altiplanogao/confusing-ctc/README.md

 I read code (https://github.com/YCG09/chinese_ocr), and made some change (replace densenet by classic cnn), it works.

-And now, I'm tring to update it from keras to tensorflow.
+And now, I'm trying to update it from keras to tensorflow.
 But the loss doesn't decrease in my tensorflow version.

 This repository contains both versions (Keras and Tensorflow).